codicoop/boilerplate_wagtail/README.md

 and install its dependencies: `poetry install`.
 If you want to use any other package manager, check the dependencies listed in the `pyproject.toml` file and then you can remove this file and `poetry.lock`.

+3. `cp docker/settings/settings.env.example docker/settings/development.env` and
+check and adjust settings.
+I you want to use a different name, also update docker/docker-compose.yml's `env_file` property.
+4. In the `docker` folder you can now do: `docker-compose up`.
+5. Run migrations and create a super user using the app's container shell:
+`docker exec -it develop_project_name_app /bin/bash`.
+6. Wagtail's admin will be accessible at http://localhost:8001/cms/